docker-archive/dcus-hol-2016/windows-containers/README.md

   RUN start /wait c:\vcredist_x64.exe /q /norestart
   ```

-  Adding these lines will add the **vcredist_x64.exe** file into the image and then execute it.
-This will install the missing DDL to the image.
+  Adding these lines will add the **vcredist_x64.exe** file into the Docker image and then execute it.
+This will install the missing DDL to the Docker image.

   Your **Dockerfile** should now look like this.